 - Yes, that’s it!
 Read on about the amazing Snapdrop.

 All those who use macOS or iOS know what a blessing it is to have AirDrop.
 You can easily pick up any file on one of your Apple devices and drop it in another in no time using the feature which makes file transfer truly struggle free.
 But this option, as you must have guessed already, is limited to Apple products and does not work when it comes to cross-platform transfers.
 For that, many people have been using other options, of which ShareIt is one of the most popular.
 It is an app that allows cross-platform transfer with minimal hassle (although with a few ads), acting as the perfect AirDrop alternative for files that needed to be transferred on different platforms.

-Then the app ban happened with the Government of India banning 59 apps, one of which was ShareIt.
-Which makes matters slightly difficult for those in the “Share-ing” world.
-But what if we tell you, that there is a file-sharing platform that has been around for a while, almost five years and which allows you to share files from one device to another regardless of the platform it runs on.
-And unlike ShareIt where you had to download an app, give yourself a name, and make sure both devices have the app, this one has no such requirement.
+Then the app ban happened with the Government of India banning 59 apps, one of which was ShareIt, which makes matters slightly difficult for those in the “Share-ing” world.
+But what if we tell you that there is a file-sharing platform that has been around for a while, almost five years, and allows you to share files from one device to another regardless of the platform it runs on?
+And unlike ShareIt, where you had to download an app, give yourself a name, and make sure both devices have the app, this one has no such requirement.
 All you need is the same active Internet connection!

 How it works?

 Snapdrop is a web app that allows you to share files across different devices.
 To use it, all you have to do is open the Snapdrop page (https://snapdrop.net) on the two devices that you want to share data.
 You also have to make sure they are connected to the same Internet connection.
 This means if you want to transfer a file from your iPhone to your Windows laptop, both of these devices need to be running on the same network connection.
 And that is literally the only criteria one needs to fulfill in order to use Snapdrop.
 It will work perfectly on your home wi-fi, in your office, in a Starbucks cafe, the works!